tomkr000/rayduino/README.md

 # rayduino
-Library for parallelized DAQ with Ray and Arduino
+Library for parallelized DAQ with Ray and Arduino (or any serial connection)